Last Updated on February 21, 2021 by Nina Ahmedow

 Donkeys in Greece

-It has always upset me to arrive in Hydra and see all the donkeys lined up in the heat of the summer sun waiting for the next tourist who desperately wants to ride a donkey.
-When you ride a donkey the animal has no choice in the matter and has to carry you in temperatures above 40°C.
+It has always upset me to arrive in Hydra and see all the donkeys lined up in the heat of the summer sun waiting for the next tourist who desperately wants to ride a donkey in Greece.
+When you ride a donkey the animal has no choice in the matter and has to carry you in temperatures above 40°C. Can donkeys be ridden ethically in such circumstances?

-And while there may be people who depend on donkeys as a means of transportation (if they have difficulty walking and aren’t allowed to use a car), this doesn’t excuse tourists from riding donkeys for fun.
+And while there may be people riding donkeys because they depend on them as a means of transportation (if they have difficulty walking and aren’t allowed to use a car), this doesn’t excuse tourists from riding a donkey for fun.
 Those of us who are privileged enough to travel for leisure must put in the research to find alternatives.

 Animal Abuse in Santorini